-As we move into the autumn and the temperatures start to cool, Landlords, Letting Agents, social housing groups and Environmental Health Officers begin to see an increase in the number of telephone calls they get from tenants reporting damp and mould problems in their properties.
+As we move into the autumn and the temperatures start to cool, Landlords, Letting Agents, Social Landlords and Environmental Health Officers begin to see an increase in the number of telephone calls they get from tenants reporting damp and mould problems in their properties.

 Landlords and other providers of rental accommodation have a responsibility under the Housing Health and Safety Rating System (HHSRS) to assess risks and hazards within rental properties.
 Local authorities have a duty to act against category one hazards which include Damp and Mould Growth.
 As a result, any complaints or reports of damp from tenants must be taken very seriously.